Poll finds Egyptians divided, many disappointed

 "And while the overwhelming majority of those associated with the Islamic parties retain hope in the promise of the Arab Spring, the rest of the society now says they are disappointed."

-James Zogby, president of the Arab American Institute, said the Islamists won power by mobilizing their support while others did not.
-But the "Tamarud - Rebel!" campaign for protests could now galvanize the secular opposition, he said.
+James Zogby, president of the Arab American Institute, said the Islamists won power by mobilising their support while others did not.
+But the "Tamarud - Rebel!" campaign for protests could now galvanise the secular opposition, he said.

-"The (Islamist) base was never that large; it was just more disciplined and better organized," he said.
-"That's why this Tamarud movement may actually make a difference in the long term in creating a different level of organization."
+"The (Islamist) base was never that large; it was just more disciplined and better organised," he said.
+"That's why this Tamarud movement may actually make a difference in the long term in creating a different level of organisation."

 LEADERSHIP